ArumPuspa19/ArumPuspa19/README.md

 ## Hi, I'm Arum Puspa Khinanthi!👋

 👀 About Me

-    I’m currently learning and improving my Quality Assurance Engineer (Automation & Manual) skills I have graduated from Alterra Academy as Quality Assurance Engineer I have a strong interest in Quality Engineering and like explore about new trends in QE tech
+<p align="justify">I took an immersive Quality Engineer class at Alterra Academy.
+The skill that I learned is the process of data testing an application performance.
+The skills I have are Documentation Testing, WEB Automation and API Automation.</p>

 🤝 Reach Me
 Muhammad Faruqi Rabbani | Instagram Muhammad Faruqi Rabbani | Twitter Muhammad Faruqi Rabbani | Linkedin